rowlul/modthara/README.md

 > `PackageReader` only accepts PAK files versioned no later than V18 (Baldur's Gate 3 Release).
 Mod Fixer is one of the
 > famous examples that is V15, which corresponds to Early Access package format.

-> [!WARNING]
-> UUID parse fails if the string from LSX contains non-hexadecimal characters.
-So mods like Carry Weight Increased need
-> to be updated to have a valid UUID.

 ## Credits

 Many thanks to: